-Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
-You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
+You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.
-22.6.18

 - Target return